awslabs/aws-embedded-metrics-java/README.md

 - **flush**()

 Flushes the current MetricsContext to the configured sink and resets all properties and metric values.
 The namespace and default dimensions will be preserved across flushes.
-The default behavior is to preserve all custom dimensions as well, but this can be disabled by invoking `setFlushPreserveDimensions(false)`.
+Custom dimensions are preserved by default, but can be disabled by invoking `setFlushPreserveDimensions(false)`.

 Example: